varya/ds-breakfast-01-2021/index.md

 <!--

 Hello.
 Let's thank Andrey for a very comprehensive introduction to the design systems and explaning their value.
-My name is Varya Stepanova and I am going to continue with the same topic.
+My name is Varya and I am going to continue with the same topic.
 Since we are here at the React conference, I would like to cover how we could apply React or even more generally speaking JavaScript to building design systems, providing tooling for them, creating supplementary tools and measuring their success.